 If you think your sweating levels are excessive, and you always feel like you’re sweating more than those around you, then you’re probably suffering from hyperhidrosis.
 Thankfully, highly effective treatment is available!
 The most effective way to treat ingrown toenails is by treating the underlying condition first.
 If you’re suffering from hyperhidrosis, then treating the root of the problem is a surefire way to treat and prevent future occurrences.
 Think of it like treating two conditions at once!

 One of the most effective ways to treat hyperhidrosis is iontophoresis treatment.
 Unlike other treatments available on the market, iontophoresis is non-invasive, drug-free, and needle-free.
-Dermadry has created a home-use tap water iontophoresis device to treat hyperhidrosis of the hands, feet, and underarms.
+Dermadry has created a home-use tap water iontophoresis machine to treat hyperhidrosis of the hands, feet, and underarms.
 The device works by conducting a small current through the skin to neutralize sweat glands, which in the vast majority of cases drastically reduces excessive sweating, with results that can provide up to six weeks of dryness!

 If your feet are dry you’re less likely to develop ingrown toenails, as having softened skin around your toenails makes it easier for the nail to pierce the skin and embed itself within it.
 So if you suffer from ingrown toenails, take a moment to ask yourself if you also suffer from excessive sweating, as it may be the cause of your problem.
 If you’re unsure, speak to your podiatrist or medical professional at your next appointment.
 If you’d like to learn more about hyperhidrosis and iontophoresis, visit us here, and shop our product range below!